luckshihaa-krishnan/GameEngineFoundations-Assignment2/README.md

 OpenTK.Mathematics is used to handle all mathematical calculations in the application.
 This including using the dot and cross product and the movement of the objects.

-OpenTK.Windowing.Common is used to manage the Window
+OpenTK.Windowing.Common is used to manage the window.

 ### Which operations did you implement